marcflohrer/playlistgenerator/README.md

   [
     { "SpotifyTag":"Girls Who Play Guitar", "MusicBrainzTag":"Girls Who Play Guitars" },
     { "SpotifyTag":"Wasted Little DJ's", "MusicBrainzTag":"Wasted Little DJs" },
-    { "SpotifyTag":"I Gotta Feelin", "MusicBrainzTag":"I Got a Feelin" }
+    { "SpotifyTag":"I Gotta Feelin", "MusicBrainzTag":"I Got a Feelin" },
+    { "SpotifyTag":"Does It Offend You, Yeah?", "MusicBrainzTag":"Does It Offend You Yeah?" }
   ]
 }
 ```

 ## Disclaimer

 This software is provided "as is", without warranty of any kind.
 The author(s) and contributors are not responsible for any damage or loss of data.
-It is strongly recommended to use Importify only on a backup of your music files.
+Users are strongly recommended to first test Importify on a small subset of their music files and to use it only on a backup of their music library.

 ## License